pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 environment.

 ### Generating a domain instance

-words..
+#### Grid with Simple Phasing
+#### Grid with NEMA Phasing

-Note: The instance generator has limited features.
+Note: The features of the instance generator are limited.
 The user may wish to build upon it, develop their own generator, or simply write the desired instance files by hand.